e-fever/e-fever-codebase/README.md

 A Collection of Project Wizard for Qt Creator
 =============================================

-It is a repository of a collection of Project Wizard used by E-Fever for its open source projects / in-house project.
+It is a repository of a collection of Project Wizard used by E-Fever for its open source projects and in-house projects.

 Flux
 ----